bogdan-szabo-sociomantic/ocean-1/README.rst

   data for a requested record from an external source.
 When a reentrant call uses the same key as the pending call the reentrant call returned a wrong value.
 Now reentrant calls to load() return null if it happens.

+``ocean.sys.getIfAddrs.getAddrsForInterface``
+  New method which returns all addresses for the interface and for the specified address family.

 v1.15 (2014-07-24)
 ------------------